Author: Joyce Zhou

 AND ProductID IN (SELECT MemberID FROM @SelectionFactsContext WHERE ModelDimension = N'Product')

-Please note, when multiple cells are selected, cell context will be passed in to the Rule one after another.
+Please note, when multiple cells are selected, cell context will be passed on from one Rule to the next.
 This means the @SelectionFactsContext and @SelectionFactsValue is relevant for only one cell at a time.
 In addition, you may want to run certain calculations only when all the cells are executed.
 The system-defined parameter @SelectionFactsIndex and @SelectionFactsCount can help you detect the last iteration of the Rule execution.

 - @SelectionFactsCount – INT